 The Heads Fell Into Disrepair Because The Park Couldn't Afford Upkeep

-Because the presidents' heads were displayed outdoors, they needed a lot of maintenance to stay clean.
-Low attendance meant the park was unable to afford most necessary repairs, and the heads started to show wear long before the park was forced to shut down.
-The rain and sun took their toll on the stone, and birds left behind stains as well.
-Ronald Regan was even struck by lightning, badly damaging half his face.
+Displayed outdoors, the heads required a lot of maintenance and upkeep.
+But low attendance meant the park couldn't afford many necessary repairs, and the heads began showing wear long before the park shut down.
+The rain and sun took their toll on the stone, and birds left stains as well.
+Ronald Reagan even suffered a lightning strike, which badly damaged half his face.